n1ksn/inglenook-sidings/README.md

 ---
 ## Development Notes

+In this version, the solve predicate has been changed.
+Now if the last three or more cars on track 1 are the same in the start and end states, then the heuristic intermediate node is not used.
+The same is done if there are fewer than five cars total.
+This gives better solutions when only a few moves are needed.

 Originally the intermediate goal for track 1 was set for `[_,2,3,4,5]`, and this resulted in a run time of about 1.5 hours for typical examples.
 Changing this to `[_,_,3,4,5]` resulted in a run time of about a half hour, with small changes in the number of steps needed.
 Changing the intermediate goal for track 1 to `[3,4,5]` resulted in shorter solutions (on average about 1 step) and much shorter run times.
 Changing to `[4,5]` did not make a difference in the distribution of solution lengths.
 The same was true when track 1 was specified to have 3, 4, and 5 as its last three occupants.

+Although the use of the intermediate node makes problem solution much shorter than a pure iterative deepening depth-first search, some problems may still take some time to be calculated (e.g., an hour).

 As per Bratko, "Prolog Programming for Artificial Intelligence, 2nd. ed., Section 11.2, the solve_pure predicate is a depth-first iterative deepening